List of compositions by Gustav Mahler: Symphonies

+Many sources indicate that Das Lied von der Erde (English: The Song of the Earth) was considered a symphony but marked as a song by the composer, due to a superstition by Mahler that the 9th symphony was cursed, mostly because Beethoven, Bruckner, Schubert, and Dvorak all died with only sketches of a tenth symphony.

 Arrangements and editions

 In his capacity as a conductor Mahler was responsible for many rescorings of works by, among others, J.S.
 Bach, Beethoven and Schumann.
 He also prepared string orchestra versions of Beethoven's String Quartet No. 11 and Schubert's Death and the Maiden Quartet, and a four-hand piano arrangement of Bruckner's Third Symphony.

 Notable recordings

 Many artists recorded works of Mahler.
 Some boxes are available with all symphonies: